Common Questions and Misconceptions

 L'Osservatore Romano ("The Roman Observer") is the Vatican’s newspaper, which was founded in 1861 for apologetic reasons, and, according to the Vatican website, to be "deliberatly polemical and propagandist".7 In 1929, the newspaper relocated to within the premises of the Vatican, yet still operates as an independent entity.
 Strictly speaking, the newspaper is not authoritative in and of itself.
 Any authority it contains is dependent on whether it accurately reports information/events within the Roman Curia.
 While its purpose is objective reporting, it is nonetheless subject to the same dynamic as any lay run organization, which may or may not be influenced by the politics of the time.

-By now, the reader should immediately be able to detect the false reasoning behind this argument, an argument which is so common among the likes of Karl Rhaner and other so called 'modernists'.
+By now, the reader should immediately be able to detect the false reasoning behind this argument, an argument common to modern theologians such as Karl Rhaner.
 While it is true that nothing God reveals is insignificant, it is also true that God instituted the Catholic Church as a teaching authority on earth, to guide and direct the faithful in all matters concerning divine truths.
 It is thus necessary for Catholics to obey the Catholic Church in all her teachings, including assent to the subordinancy of private revelation to public revelation.
 The Church teaches us, that, while the later is authenticated on its own merit (by virtue of being part of the Deposit of Faith), the former is not.
 7 As such, one can never have the same degree of certainty of private revelation as with public revelation.
 And in fact it would be imprudent to presume that we as fallible individuals can judge a private revelation absolutely authentic when even the Church does not go this far in her approval of them ("worthy of belief" is not absolute belief).

 It would seem that, at times, the Holy Spirit permits such trials to happen to the Saints; that their holiness and heroic virtue may be revealed through such extraordinary trials and tests of obedience, and to gain further merit for the sanctification of the Church.
-When Holy Office condemned Padre Pio in 1933, removing most of his priestly functions, the saints quietly accepted his cross in humble obedience (he would later be restricted again in 1961).
+When Holy Office condemned Padre Pio in 1933, removing most of his priestly functions, the saint quietly accepted his cross in humble obedience (he would later be restricted again in 1961).
 Such an example underscores the respect due to the Church, despite the weaknesses of some men who populate it (coincidentally, pope Pius XI, who reversed the ban on Padre Pio, stated; "I have not been badly disposed toward Padre Pio, but I have been badly informed").
 Similarly, Saint Faustina experienced many such trials, which did not end with her earthly passing.
-Her writings too were condemned by the Holy Office, yet later vindicated by yet another pope, Pope John Paul II (thank God for the popes!).
+Her writings too were condemned by the Holy Office in fact by the same Cardinal who condemned the Poem), yet later vindicated by yet another pope, Pope John Paul II (thank God for the popes!).
 As time moves on, we can observe a gradual turning of perception by church officials toward Maria Valtorta's works, which, in recent times has become more positive.
 Perhaps one day our Holy Father Pope Benedict XVI may echo the same sentiments as Pius XI.
 Only a full and thorough investigation will vindicate her work.

 To read parts of the Poem online, you may do so at the following address; www.valtorta.org